Ed-Fi-Exchange-OSS/LMS-Toolkit/docs/installing-the-extension.md

    Initialize-DeploymentEnvironment
    ```

-6. Open the `appsettings.json` file in your WebAPI directory, and add an "lmsx"
+8. Open the `appsettings.json` file in your WebAPI directory, and add an "lmsx"
    entry under `Scripts`, just as done in step 3 above.
-7. Restart the web site in IIS.
+9. Restart the web site in IIS.

+## Client Authorization

+To access the LMSX resources, API Clients need to have the "LMS Vendor" or
+"Ed-Fi Sandbox" claimset that is created by the installation process.
+The "SIS
+Vendor" claimset, by default, is insufficient.
+To access the LMSX descriptors,
+the client will instead need the "Ed-Fi Sandbox" or the "Bootstrap Descriptors
+and EdOrgs" permission.
+See _Bulk-Loading Default Descriptors_ below for
+additional notes on how to create an API client key and secret.

 ## Loading Descriptors